Quick Start Guide

 /taste <thing>

-/throw <thing> (while holding item on your cursor)
+/throw <thing> (while holding an item on your cursor)

-The system is similar to our quests in that, some of the prompts, items involved, specific utilization of the items, etc. may be unclear, unwieldy, or otherwise require some experimentation.
+The system is similar to our quests in that some of the prompts, items involved, specific utilization of said items, etc., may be unclear, unwieldy, or otherwise require some experimentation.

-Our goal is to use this type of system to make interesting, fairly unique, definitely retro style interactions that keep the world feeling mysterious and interactive at a low implementation cost.
+Our goal is to use this type of system to create interesting, fairly unique, and definitely retro-style interactions that keep the world feeling mysterious and interactive at a low implementation cost.

 States

-States are a new work-in-progress system in Monsters & Memories.
+States are a work-in-progress system in Monsters & Memories.

-Currently with states, you can receive a Rested buff (+25% experience) by spending time in the vicinity of a campfire, or inside an inn or tavern.
-This only includes player-made campfires for now, but pre-placed campfires will be included in the future.
+Currently, with states, you can receive a “rested” buff (+25% experience) by spending time near a campfire (Warmth of the Campfire) or inside an inn or tavern (Warmth of the Hearth).
+This currently only applies to player-made campfires, but pre-placed campfires will be included in the future.